 Click on the italicized/underlined above for more information

-COLLINS PINE TRAIL WORK BEGINS!!!
-On Saturday 8/5/17, "Trail Blazers" gathered to begin trail enhancement on the Collins Pine Nature Trail---Segment 1.
+COLLINS PINE TRAIL WORK CONTINUES!!!
+On Saturday 8/5/17, "Trail Blazers" gathered to begin trail enhancement on the Collins Pine Nature Trail--- Segment 1.
 Volunteers were first briefed on the overall scope of work to be done in 7 phases, shown a map of the 1st work phase, given a safety briefing, and guidance on which tools work best in which trail conditions.
 See slideshow pictures for progress info.

 VOLUNTEERS ARE NEEDED FOR TRAIL BLAZING Join our group of volunteers working on the Collins Pine Trail enhancement: hours are brief, on convenient days and best of all meet interesting people who are like minded on adding and improving trails in the Lake Almanor Basin.
 Need is for bench stainers, tree blaze painters, and trail clearers.
 Contact Steve Fleming at email@example.com or (602) 885-0132 for more information.